wielebenwir/commonsbooking/readme.txt

 ### 2.7.1 (28.04.2022)
 FIXED: Fixed Fatal error when PHP Version is < 7.4 / we recommend updating you PHP version to 7.4. because 7.3 is no longer maintained.
 Please ask you hosting provider for support.
+FIXED: Fixed not working migration script
+ADDED: You can add html text-snippets before and after an email template tag.
+This allows to add e.g. a label that is only shown when the template variable has content.
+Syntax: {{[optional text before ]item:post_title[optional text after]}}
+ADDED: Added new color: button color
+ENHANCED: Unified action hooks.
+Now we are using commonsbooking-prefix instead of cb-prefix.
+Please check if you use hooks

 ### 2.7 (26.04.2022)
 NEW: You can now choose your individual colors to customize Commonsbooking to your liking.
 Try it via Options -> CommonsBooking -> Templates (scroll down to color section)